Glossary of Terms used for Safety Management in a Steel Plant

-Material safety data sheet (MSDS) – It is a form that contains detailed information about the possible safety and health hazards of a product and how to safely store, use and handle the product.
+Material safety data sheet (MSDS) – It is a form which contains detailed information about the possible safety and health hazards of a product and how to safely store, use, and handle the product.
 In several countries, suppliers are required to provide MSDSs for all hazardous materials as a condition of sale.

-Minor injury – It is the injury other than a fatality or a lost time injury or MTI that is treated by first aid or minor manipulation to provide relief for a strain or bruise.
-A minor injury does not require treatment by a professionally trained paramedic or physician and does not incur loss of work time other than time of shift on which it occurred.
+Minor injury – It is the injury other than a fatality or a lost time injury or MTI (minor treatment injury) which is treated by first aid or minor manipulation to provide relief for a strain or bruise.
+A minor injury does not need treatment by a professionally trained paramedic or physician and does not incur loss of work time other than time of shift on which it occurred.
 The injured person continues with his normal scheduled work.

 Minor treatment injury (MTI) – It is injury other than a fatality or lost time injury, which is treated by a paramedic or a physician without loss of work time other than time of the shift on which it occurred, and the injured person continues with his normal scheduled work.

-Near miss incident – An incident that physically occurred but there was no personal injury to the employee, contractor or visitor bur which could have resulted in a serious injury and needs to be followed up in the same way as a lost time injury but recorded as a near miss.
+Near miss incident – It is an incident which physically occurred but there was no personal injury to the employee, contractor or visitor bur which could have resulted in a serious injury and needs to be followed up in the same way as a lost time injury but recorded as a near miss.